Sardinia

 What to See and Do in Sardinia

 The beaches that surround Sardinia are widely considered some of the best in the world.
-From the comfort of your luxury holiday homes, you can spend long lazy days under the Sardinian sun, before heading to the shore and letting the crystal waves wash over your feet.
+From the comfort of your luxury holiday home, you can spend long lazy days under the Sardinian sun, before heading to the shore and letting the crystal-clear waves lap your feet.

 This however is far from all the island has to offer.
 You can hike in the mountains, explore the ancient Roman ruins at Tharros and spot the island's interesting wildlife, especially in the stunning national park La Maddalena.
 There's unique species of deer and foxes living in the forests of Sardinia, and even a particular type of blue-eyed donkey.